opendocsg/slw-judgments-backfill/2003_SGHC_98/report.md

 There is a further classification of undue influence, one at law and the other in equity; we are concerned with the latter classification for this case.

 48     Counsel for the Bank had relied on some local authorities in his closing submissions.
-The first was _Rajabali Jumabhoy & Ors v Ameerdali R Jumabhoy & Ors_ [1997] 3 SLR 802.
+The first was _Rajabali Jumabhoy & Ors v Ameerdali R Jumabhoy & Ors_ <span class="citation">[1997] 3 SLR 802</span>.
 There Prakash J held (at p 854 para 184):

  The doctrine of undue influence allows a person to avoid a transaction he has entered into on the ground that in entering it he was not exercising an independent will because of the undue influence asserted on him by another person.
 There are two (2) categories of undue influence, namely, presumed and actual undue influence.
 To succeed under he 'presumed undue influence' category, the following elements need to be proved: